muve-traffic/sumo-server/README.md

 # SUMO Server
 Server for simulating traffic and relaying traffic information programatically through SUMO.

-The server interfaces with SUMO through a TCP socket.

 ### Installation
 This project requires Python 3.8+ and an existing [SUMO installation](https://sumo.dlr.de/docs/Downloads.php) with Python bindings.